Introduction to Kafka¶

 - Sink connectors that act as consumers for Kafka

-You use the Kafka Connect API to build and run data import/export connectors that consume (read) or produce (write) streams of events from and to external systems and applications.
+You can use one of the many connectors provided by the Kafka community, or use the Connect API to build and run your own custom data import/export connectors that consume (read) or produce (write) streams of events from and to external systems and applications.

 In Kafka, a stream processor is anything that takes continual streams of data from input topics, performs some processing on this input, and produces continual streams of data to output topics.
 For example, a ride-share application might take in input streams of drivers and customers, and output a stream of rides currently taking place.